Penang Hill Railway: The 1923 railway

-The Penang Hill Railway was initially constructed for the British colonial community to enjoy the cooler air of the Penang Hill.
-The first attempt at a mountain railway on Penang Hill began with a proposal by three British residents, D. Logan, Joseph Heim and Alan Wilson and the formation of a private company in 1897, with funding from the colonial administration.
-The first attempt used a steam engine and was not funicular, and it proved to be a failure.
-The line was constructed between 1901 and 1905, but did not work due to technical faults.

 An original coach of the Penang Hill Railway, used from 1923 to 1977.

-In 1909, the Straits government organised a new project, the Penang Hills Funicular Railway.
+In 1909, the government of the Straits Settlements organised a new project, the Penang Hills Funicular Railway.
 This railway project was designed by Arnold R Johnson, an engineer with the Federated Malay States Railways, based on a Swiss design.
 Construction of the second railway cost 1.5 million Straits dollars.
 The 2007 m-long funicular railway was informally opened on October 21, 1923 for the commencement of a trial operation.

 After a successful trial period, on 1 January 1924, the railway was officially opened by the then Governor of Straits Settlement, Sir L.N.
 Guillemard.
 In its first year of operation it carried 35,201 passengers and made 4,021 trips.
 The Penang Municipality, George Town managed and maintained the railway from its opening until February 1, 1977, when it was taken over by the Penang state Government.

-Until 2010, the Penang Hills Funicular Railway had two independent sections due to the difference in gradient between the lower and upper section, and passengers were required to change trains at the middle station.
-The upper and lower sections each had two counterbalanced 40-passenger cars, and each section had a passing loop in the middle and intermediate stops.
+As built, the Penang Hills Funicular Railway had two independent sections due to the difference in gradient between the lower and upper section, and passengers changed trains at a middle station.
+Besides the top, bottom and middle stations, there were several other intermediate stations, and it took 30 minutes to travel the full length of the line.
+The upper and lower sections each had a passing loop and two counterbalanced 40-passenger cars, which were wooden with separate first and second class compartments.
 The cars were pulled by steel cable electrically driven with a 500-volt power supply.
-The railway has a tunnel which measures 79 m (258 feet) long and is the steepest tunnel in the world.
-It took 30 minutes to go up the hill on the funicular service with a change of train in the middle station.
+The railway had a tunnel which measured 79 m (258 feet) long and was, when built, the steepest tunnel in the world.